chetflowers/firewall-force-series/Book_01_The_Password_Heist/chapters/03_operation_honeypot.md

 ⸻

 Nova smirked.
-> “You think he’s dumb enough to go for something this obvious?”
+> "You think he’s dumb enough to go for something this obvious?"

-> “I’m counting on it,” Lena said.
-“Sometimes the best trap is the one that looks too easy.”
+> "I’m counting on it," Lena said.
+"Sometimes the best trap is the one that looks too easy."

 Zee set up a watchdog script — a passive listener wired to the fake account.
 If anyone touched it?